EUDR Solutions for Exporters of

 For Indian exporters of coffee, cocoa, rubber, soya, leather and wood, and the EU operators who place those goods on the market.

-EUDR Solutions by GreenSutra prepare an Indian export supply chain for the EU Deforestation Regulation, Regulation (EU) 2023/1115, before its obligations apply.
+EUDR Solutions by GreenSutra, an EUDR consultant in India, prepare an Indian export supply chain for the EU Deforestation Regulation, Regulation (EU) 2023/1115, before its obligations apply.
 One accountable engagement maps the commodities, geolocates the plots, assembles deforestation-free evidence and readies the trail so the European operator can file the due diligence statement in the EU information system and pass the reference number down the chain.
+A short EUDR discovery sizes the exposure and frames the engagement in a few minutes.

 WHAT THE ENGAGEMENT DELIVERS